Getting Started

 You can use this terminal to quickly connect to your database.
 You can also use the terminal to run commands such as GET and SET.

-Step 3: Create an access key
+Step 3: Create a programmatic identity

 Step 4: Grant access to your database

-Step 5: Connect from a Redis client
+Step 6: Connect from a Redis client

 Now that you've granted access to your database, you can connect to it from a Redis compatible client.